Facts & Figures

 To accommodate heavy usage by a booming population, a ‘wrap-around' addition expanded the Carnegie building.
 Again, usage grew.

 Following a 1975 referendum, the old library building was razed and the collection moved to temporary quarters just east of the library.
 In the fall of 1977, a new 40,000 square foot building opened.
-In 1983, the second floor was completed, and the Reference Department moved upstairs.
+In 1983, the second floor was redesigned, and the Reference Department moved upstairs.